ammaraziz/depme/README.md

 ```
 There's more wrangling of R code, see the code for more details.

-For external tools (eg `seqkit`) which are installed via `conda` (or other methods), `depme` has a python dict which it uses as to lookup how to check if the tool is installed.
-This usually amounts to running the tool with `--help` or `--version` then checking error code.
+For external tools (eg `seqkit`) which are installed via `conda` (or other methods), `depme` has a python dict which it uses are a lookup table for running tool specific commands.
+This usually amounts to `[tool] --help` or `[tool] --version` then checking bash status code.

 If your favorite tool is returning `Not tested`, add it to the `tools_lib` dict in the `main.py` file.
 Alternatively, create a new issue.

 ### Citations:

-1. Special thanks for the Nextstrain `augur` folks for developing in the open.
+1. Special thanks for the `Nextstrain` folks for coding and developing in the open.
+The `augur` repository has been a huge boon to my productivity and coding skills.
 The [command runner is from here](https://github.com/nextstrain/augur/blob/master/augur/io/shell_command_runner.py)
 2. Originally I wrote a basic yaml parser but I was quickly overwhelmed by the complexity of edge cases.
 Luckily SO user `user16779014` was kind enough to share their solution which works very well.

 Written on the train frantically in 40 minute bursts.